 Bill became Pittsford Town Justice in March, 2011.
 In November of 2013 he was elected as Town Supervisor and was sworn into office on January 2, 2014.
 Pittsford residents returned him for a second term in the election of 2015.

 A lawyer by profession, Bill practiced law full-time for 29 years before taking office as Town Supervisor.
 Bill earned his Bachelor’s degree at Yale University and his law degree at the University of Virginia Law School.
-You may email him by clicking here.
+You may email him at firstname.lastname@example.org or by clicking here.

 Kate Bohne Munzinger was elected to Town Board in November of 2015.
 She formerly served the Town of Pittsford as Communications Director from 2009 to 2012.